fieryhenry/Battle-Cats-Save-File-Editor/README.md

 28. Clear SoL subchapters (doesn't include uncanny ledgends)
 29. Edit amount of gamatoto helpers
 30. Edit gamatoto xp
-31. Decrypt .list and .pack files found in /files directory of the game (not the ones in the newer apks as they use a different aes key that i don't know yet)
+31. Decrypt .list and .pack files found in /files directory of the game and the ones found in the apk
 32. Edit talent orbs
 33. Change type of treasures, e.g giant safe, energy drink, ancient tablet